Fixed-Point arithmetic in Engee

 Fixed{S, W, f, T1}(i::T2)

-Similar constructor to the previous one, with the ability to explicitly specify the storage type.
-The type will be automatically matched according to the parameters S
+The constructor is similar to the previous one, with the ability to explicitly specify the storage type.
+The type will be automatically selected according to the parameters.
+S, W, f, regardless of the specified T1.

 T = Int128